healthcare international in bangalore

 The exact cause of breast cancer remains unknown, but several risk factors can increase the likelihood of its development:

-Inherited mutations in genes like BRCA1 and BRCA2 can significantly increase the risk of breast cancer
+Genetic Mutations: Inherited mutations in genes like BRCA1 and BRCA2 significantly increase the risk of breast cancer.

-Having a family history of breast cancer can indicate a possible risk
+Family History: A family history of breast or ovarian cancer can elevate a person’s risk.

-The risk of developing breast cancer increases with age
+Age: The risk of developing breast cancer increases with age.

-Obesity, smoking, alcohol consumption, and lack of physical activity are associated with a higher risk
+Lifestyle Factors: Obesity, smoking, alcohol consumption, and lack of physical activity are associated with a higher risk.

 Symptoms of Breast Cancer